avinashkumar99/weather-widget-react/README.md

 # Installation process

-clone this github repo in your local system. after cloning change the directory to project /weather-widget. use command "npm install" to install all the dependencies. use command "npm run dev" to run the project.
+Clone this github repo in your local system.
+After cloning change the directory to project /weather-widget.
+Use command "npm install" to install all the dependencies.
+Use command "npm run dev" to run the project.